An electrical engineer by degree, LoganG has many passions outside of work, including creating and editing films.

-Stop motion animation is a wonderful technique for creating movies from sequences of still images.
+Stop motion animation is a wonderful technique that allows moviemakers to create a video by using sequences of still images.
 Rather than a traditional film or video camera, a still camera is used to capture one image at a time.
 Because each frame is captured individually, adjustments and manipulation can take place without ever being visible in the final scene.
 For example, a claymation animator will move the clay model a tiny bit between frames to accomplish movement, but these actions will never be seen.

 There are many different tools and software for stop motion animation.
 While any number of free and paid applications will permit you to create stop motion video, they have varying levels of capabilities and complexities.
 Ultimately, all the stop motion software must be able to do is combine the images into video clips.
 But being able to trim and export your clips in multiple formats will be much more useful in the end.